tesujimath/letters-to-amy/content/post/what-does-the-lord-want-us-to-do/index.md

 description = "Believe in the one he has sent" tags = [ "guidance", "love" ] image = "robert-nyman--ysyCHixMHU-unsplash.jpg"
-license = "Text by Simon Guest CC BY-NC-ND 4.0, Photo by [Robert Nyman on Unsplash](https://unsplash.com/photos/-ysyCHixMHU)"
+license = "Text by Simon Guest CC BY-NC-ND 4.0, Photo by [Robert Nyman, previously on Unsplash](https://unsplash.com/@robertnyman)"
 +++

 Dear Amy,